Stalking Behavior: You Might be a Stalker if…

 Different Genders, Different Fears

-Do men and women have different ideas about what constitutes as creepy?
-Our survey says they do.
+Gender plays a significant role in how we perceive stalking behaviors.
+Our data shows distinct differences between what men and women consider crossing the line.
 When it comes to the sexes and exes, men are more creeped out than women by the thought of a former partner hacking into their online life or following them in the real world.
 Meanwhile, impersonating someone in real life – or online – disturbed women more than men.

 Interestingly, following an ex ranked fourth on the creepy-o-meter for men, but didn’t rank in the top five creepiest behaviors for women at all.
 Both sexes agreed that going into someone’s home without asking was the most stalkerish behavior of all.